jedisct1/zigly/README.md

 ![Zigly](logo.png)
 ========

-The easiest way to write Compute@Edge services in Zig.
+The easiest way to write Fastly Compute services in Zig.

 - [](#)
   - [What is Compute@Edge?](#what-is-computeedge)